isabella232/bcps/README.md

 WIPs are creating to address a flaw or deficiency in current wallet designs, or to improve usability, security, or other functionality.
 They can be focused on cryptocurrency wallets, identity wallets, or both.

 WIPs are presented publicly here to give them a chance to mature and evolve, under the light of public scrutiny, which can provide invaluable cooperative feedback: what we do together is often greater than what we do alone.

+WIPs should be initiated with the [template](wip-2020-001.md), which also contains organizational suggestions that may or may not be appropriate for a particular submission.

 ### WIP Number